Euro-pol/kisman-src/README.md

 # kisman
-shit client by retarded owner
+shit client by retarded owner, im pretty sure its newer than the one he "leaked"